 Chart 7.
-Maturity concentration of MREL-eligible resources by country
+Residual maturity concentration of MREL-eligible resources by country

 Chart 8.
-Maturity concentration of MREL-eligible resources by bank category
+Residual maturity concentration of MREL-eligible resources by bank category

 Chart 9.
-MREL composition - instruments under EU law vs instruments under non-EU law as of 30 June 2024
+MREL composition - instruments under EU law vs instruments under non-EU law as of 31 December 2024

 Chart 10.
-MREL instruments governed by third country law, by type of instrument as of 30 June 2024
+MREL instruments governed by third country law, by type of instrument as of 31 December 2024

 1.3.
-External shortfalls
+External shortfalls5

 Chart 11.
-MREL external shortfalls (of which subordination) by country, EUR bn o/w for the subordination component incl. the CBR
+MREL external shortfalls (of which subordination) by country, EUR

-All entities with external and internal targets which had to comply with their final MREL targets as of 1 January 2024 met their requirements.
-The MREL shortfall on Q2.2024 is attributed to banks with transitional periods beyond 1 January 2024.
+5 All entities with external and internal targets which had to comply with their final MREL targets as of 1 January 2024 met their requirements.
+The MREL shortfall on Q4.2024 is attributed to banks with transitional periods beyond 1 January 2024.